Showing posts sorted by relevance for query disney. Sort by date Show all posts

 Wednesday, May 20, 2015

 About a month ago I got an email from a lovely fellow blogger, Chelly Wood, who is working on a special project with her two daughters.
-Chelly explained that she and her girls are using a collection of dolls to make a stop-action version of Shakespeare's classic, Romeo and Juliet.
+Chelly explained that she and her girls are using a collection of dolls to make a stop motion version of Shakespeare's classic, Romeo and Juliet.
 How cool is that?

 I was immediately in love with this idea--and not just because I like doll-related things.
-I also have a special fondness for stop-action movies.
-When I was a kid, my friend and I used to make these elaborate stop-action sagas with my Playmobil figures.
-And that was way before laptops and stop-action technology--we just turned the Betamax (yes, Betamax...) camera on and off as we captured our shots.
+I also have a special fondness for stop motion movies.
+When I was a kid, my friend and I used to make these elaborate sagas with my Playmobil figures.
+And that was way before laptops and stop motion technology--we just turned the Betamax (yes, Betamax...) camera on and off as we captured our shots.
 It was so much fun.
 The other thing that I like about Chelly's work is the amount of care and research that is going into her production.
 Chelly and her daughters give attention to every little detail--from costumes and hair to scenery and props.
 My limited experience with making movie clips for the blog has given me a great amount of respect for the time and effort required to complete this kind of project.
 I am not the only one who is impressed: Chelly's endeavor is already getting media attention, with a story in the Chicago Tribune and a doll-craft article in Designer Dolls Magazine.

 I thought it would be fun to showcase Chelly's project here on the blog while the film itself is still in production.
 I am always interested to learn about the details behind a creative venture like this one.
 Knowing the backstory often adds to my anticipation for--and enjoyment of--the final work of art.
 In the upcoming months, you can find updates and news about Romeo and Juliet on Chelly's own website.
 I hope you guys are as enchanted by this special project as I am!